 For higher paying nursing jobs, you should consider a bachelor of science in nursing program (BSN).
 This can be done by directly entering a 4-year nursing program, or transferring your ASN credits into a BSN program.
 This type of schooling pathway is offered through most nursing schools and is entitled RN to BSN.
 The benefit to obtaining your ASN, RN before entering a bachelors nursing program is that you’ll be able to start working as a registered nurse after just 2 years.

 Online nursing programs are an excellent way to obtain your nursing education, particularly for book work.
 Online nursing schools offer the same curriculum as full-time colleges but with a more flexible study schedule.
 Some of the best nursing schools offer online/distance study programs.
 According to the U.S. News & World Report, some of the best online nursing programs include George Washington University, Loyola University New Orleans, University of Texas Medical Branch – Galveston, Ball State University, University of Nevada – Las Vegas, and those are just a few.
-Other online nursing programs include Kaplan University, Chamberlain College of Nursing, and other distance learning schools such as these.
+Other online nursing programs include Kaplan University, and other distance learning schools such as these.

 Rehabilitation Nursing Certifications

 Within almost every nursing career, there are certifications that not only prove your competency within a particular field, they often require courses that train you in your field.
 For rehabilitation nurses, your nursing certification will be issued through the Association of Rehabilitation Nurses (ARN).
 You’re eligible to take your Rehabilitation Nursing Certification after at least one year experience in rehab nursing.
 Your certification will qualify you to work as a Certified Rehabilitation Registered Nurse (CRRN).